 What Does the Labor Market Data Say About Recruiter Jobs?

-The numbers behind that headline are equally instructive.
+Behind that headline are equally instructive numbers.
 HR specialists held approximately 944,300 jobs in 2024, with roughly 81,800 new openings projected each year over the next decade.
 Those openings come from both growth and turnover - retirements, career changes, and promotions.
-The median annual wage sits at $72,910 for HR specialists and $140,030 for HR managers (BLS, May 2024).
+At $72,910 for HR specialists and $140,030 for HR managers (BLS, May 2024), compensation is rising.
 Companies are paying more, not less, for recruiting talent.

 Why would recruiter demand increase during an AI boom?
 Because AI doesn’t reduce the need for hiring - it changes how hiring gets done.
 The World Economic Forum’s 2025 Future of Jobs Report projects a net gain of 78 million jobs globally by 2030 (170 million created minus 92 million displaced).
 Someone has to fill those new roles.
 And as job requirements evolve - WEF estimates 39% of current skills will be transformed - companies need recruiters who understand both the talent market and the technology reshaping it.